haskell-streaming/streaming/README.md

 `Stream` can be used wherever [FreeT](https://hackage.haskell.org/package/free-4.12.1/docs/Control-Monad-Trans-Free.html) is used.
 The compiler's standard range of optimizations work better for operations written in terms of `Stream`. `FreeT f m r` and `Stream f m r` are of course extremely general, and many functor-general combinators are exported by the general module `Streaming`.

+But the library is focused on uses of `Stream f m r` where `f` is itself in some sense "streaming".
+This means, very crudely, that it is possible to make strict left folds over it.
+Where `f` is complex, and has the form `t m`, these folds will have the form `t m r -> m (a, r)`, polymorphic in `r`.
+In particular, it will be possible, for example, to write the trivial left fold - a `drain` or `runEffects` function - `t m r -> m r` or `f r -> m r` - polymorphically. `Stream f m r` preserves this property.
+In particular, branching and failure are excluded; the latter is always handled in the monad `m`.

+The abstraction is inevitable, though there are many ways of writing it.
+Once one possesses it, though, one is already in possession of an elementary streaming library, since `Stream ((,)a) m r` or its equivalent is the type of a producer, generator or source.
+I try to argue for this more elaborately below, bringing it into connection with the standard streaming io libraries.

 The freely generated stream on a streamable functor
 ----------------------------------------------------